-Govt declares coronavirus a notified disaster, Rs 4 lac ex-gratia for kin of victims
+Govt declares coronavirus a notified disaster, Rs 4 lakh ex-gratia for kin of victims

 New Delhi, Mar 14: The government on Saturday declared the new coronavirus disease, Covid-19, as a notified disaster for the providing purpose of assistance under the State Disaster Response Fund (SDRF).